 In a fertility study weanling male rats were dosed orally with 50 or 400 mg/l anastrozole via their drinking water for 10 weeks.
-Measured mean plasma concentrations were 44.4 ± 14.7 ng/ml and 165 ± 90 ng/ml respectively.
-Mating indices were adversely affected in both dose groups, whilst a reduction in fertility was evident only at the $400 \pm 400 \pm 100$ mg/l dose level.
-The reduction was transient as all mating and fertility parameters were similar to control group values following a 9-week treatment-free recovery period.
+Measured mean plasma concentrations were 44.4 ( $\pm$ 14.7) ng/ml and 165 ( $\pm$ 90) ng/ml respectively.
+Mating indices were adversely affected in both dose groups, whilst a reduction in fertility was evident only at the 400 mg/l dose level.
+The reduction was transient as all mating and fertility parameters were similar to control group values following a 9 week treatment-free recovery period.

-Oral administration of anastrozole to female rats produced a high incidence of infertility at 1 mg/kg/day and increase pre-implantation loss at 0.02 mg/kg/day.
+Oral administration of anastrozole to female rats produced a high incidence of infertility at 1 mg/kg/day and increased pre-implantation loss at 0.02 mg/kg/day.
 These effects occurred at clinically relevant doses.
 An effect in man cannot be excluded.
 These effects were related to the pharmacology of the compound and were completely reversed after a 5-week compound withdrawal period.